rubymonsters/webapps-for-beginners/source/15-databases/02-sql.md

 it's quite unlikely that any of this will change anytime soon.

-For this reason there are tools (libraries) that make talking to the database a little bit more easy: they generate SQL code for you, and let your code be more readable, using some kind of [DSL](/sinatra/dsl.html).
+For this reason there are tools (libraries) that make talking to the database a little bit easier: they generate SQL code for you, and let your code be more readable, using some kind of [DSL](/sinatra/dsl.html).